urskakra/tableau-webscraping-names-music/README.md

 ## Objective

-The main objective was to create a name recommendation prototype, based on
+The main objective was to create a name recommendation prototype, based on selected parameters, including personal music preference.

 understand name popularity evolution throughout the years how does naming change according to ethnicity and state throughout the years